 5.3 Business Target

-- To achieve the status as the best organic poultry farm in Dallas
+- To achieve the status as the best organic poultry farm in Dallas.

-- Promote the production of clean poultry products across the country
+- Promote the production of clean poultry products across the country.

-- To provide chemical-free meat and poultry products to our customers
+- To provide chemical-free meat and poultry products to our customers.

-- To increase the preference for organic, chemical-free poultry over regular
+- To increase the preference for organic, chemical-free poultry over regular one.

 5.4 Product Pricing

-Since our products have to compete with industrial products at a commercial level, our prices will be similar to the market competition.
+Since our products have to compete with industrial products at a commercial level, our prices will be similar to the market competitors.
 However, at the same price, we will be providing chemical-free products that can be checked for health benefits against competing products.

 A marketing plan is an essential element of a farming poultry business plan.
 In fact, it is a very important part of every business plan, whether it is a pig farm business plan or a broiler poultry farming business plan.